-The instructions below will show you how to make a thankful tree with bare branches and clay gratitude leaves to remind family, friends, or students of the true meaning of Thanksgiving.
+The instructions below will guide you in creating a thankful tree with bare branches and clay gratitude leaves during October or November (depending on whether you live in Canada or the US), serving as a reminder to family, friends, or students of the true meaning of Thanksgiving.
 Gratitude brings abundance.
 When we are grateful for what we have, we will get more of what we are thankful for.
-Learn more about the Thanksgiving tree tradition and gather ideas HERE–>Thankful tree ideas.
 You might also enjoy this giant list of Thanksgiving gratitude activities and crafts.

 How to Make a Thanksgiving Thankful Tree with Clay Gratitude Leaves

-Next, make marbled clay leaves into hand-stamped gratitude leaves before baking.
-Or, invite family and friends to use a paint pen or permanent marker to write words of gratitude onto the clay thankful leaves once they have baked and cooled.
-Scroll down to see the complete step-by-step DIY project tutorial posted after the craft supply list.
-Or use the same marbled clay autumn leaves to make this gorgeous gratitude mobile.
+Next, create marbled clay leaves.
+Either hand-stamp gratitude messages before baking, or invite family and friends to use a paint pen or permanent marker to write words of gratitude onto the clay thankful leaves once they have baked and cooled.
+Finally, decorate the tree’s branches with the beautiful gratitude leaf ornaments.
+Young children love decorating gratitude trees as much as they enjoy decorating Christmas trees.

 DIY Thankful Tree Craft Supplies: